remmmi/WooCommerce-Cart-REST-API/README.md

 [Want to try it out?](https://cocartapi.com/try-free-demo/?utm_medium=repo&utm_source=github.com&utm_campaign=readme&utm_content=cocartcore)

-#### What is WooCommerce?

-WooCommerce is a free open-source eCommerce plugin that provides a **flexible, and efficient** way to build cutting-edge stores with WordPress at it's core.

 #### Why do I need CoCart?

-If you are looking to create a great store for your customers that is fast and unrestricted, decoupling your store is a no-brainer.
-However, accessing the front side via the REST API is not designed in WooCommerce, that's where CoCart comes in.
+If you are looking to create a great store for your customers that is fast and unrestricted then decoupling your store maybe the way to go.
+However, decoupling WooCommerce from WordPress is a challenge.

+That's where CoCart comes in.
 It handles the roadblocks and eliminates the hassle of creating your own REST API endpoints and provides all the essential features for a powerful, headless eCommerce experience.

 #### Features